hy1o/kingul/README.md

 ---

-## Korean Keyboard for Kindle Paperwhite3
+## Korean Keyboard for Kindle E-readers

 Kingul is a compound word of 'Kindle' and 'Hangul', name of the Korean alphabet.
 Since PW3 doesn't support Korean keyboard, I made one for myself.